 Section 7 – Basis for the Offer

 The most common explanation here is that you do not have enough money to pay the tax debt.
-You should also list any medical conditions, age related issues, and other reasons that would help the FTB agent feel sorry for you.
+You should also list any medical conditions, age-related issues, and other reasons that would help the FTB agent feel sorry for you.
 Make the picture look as bleak as possible, but put what really is happening.
-Include copies of paperwork that supports any of the points you are arguing in this section.
+Include copies of paperwork that support any of the points you are arguing in this section.

 Section 8 – Source of Funds

 FTB wants to know where you will get that money to pay for your Offer In Compromise.
 Put your description in the bottom text box for this section if it is not a loan or gift.
 You can say something like “bank account” or “earned wages.”